-Dr Michael Douglas-Scott.
-Associate Lecturer in History of Art at Birkbeck College, specialising in 16th-century Italian art and architecture.
-He studied at the Courtauld and Birkbeck College, University of London and lived in Rome for several years.
+Dr Michael Douglas-Scott. mixes scholarship with accessible discourse, wit with reasoned opinion, and is highly sought-after as an art history lecturer.
+He has lectured for New York University (London campus) and Birkbeck College, University of London, specialising primarily in 16th-century Italian art and architecture.
+He studied at the Courtauld and Birkbeck College and lived in Rome for several years.
 He has written articles for Arte Veneta, Burlington Magazine and the Journal of the Warburg & Courtauld Institutes.